 It’s routine for beginner writers to submit stories to editors and, sadly, never hear back from them.
 It’s like their article has disappeared into a black hole.
 This lack of response from editors is commonplace.

 Today, many editors don’t bother responding to unsolicited manuscripts.
 (Check their writer’s guidelines to see whether or not they accept them.)
+Once again, you've wasted your time.

 But there’s another more obvious reason why apprentice travel writers should never write their stories until they’ve sent their queries out.
 When you’re starting out, your travel writing is usually sub-standard.
 Sorry to put this so bluntly, but it is fact for the majority of new writers.